 Generally, parachutes are over-designed for nominal conditions to ensure they meet all TSO requirements.
 Nevertheless, it has been proven time after time that nylon strength diminishes as temperature increases.
 Friction is detrimental to nylon and suspension lines can produce a great deal of it.

-ICARUS has put years of research into weave design into finding a way to have the best of both worlds.
-The new ICARUS NANO reserve is made of specially woven 30 denier fabric which packs just like 20 denier fabric.
+Icarus World has put years of research into weave design into finding a way to have the best of both worlds.
+The new Icarus World NANO reserve is made of specially woven 30 denier fabric which packs just like 20 denier fabric.
 Working within the specifications defined under the standard PIA-C-44378-T4, with smaller than required tolerances, they have reduced the pack volume by 30% compared to their Standard Reserve.

-This superior technology allows the ICARUS NANO to provide structural superiority and the lower pack volume that is being demanded by skydivers around the world.
-Icarus is proud to present the first of its kind, the new durable low volume ICARUS NANO!
+This superior technology allows the Icarus World NANO to provide structural superiority and the lower pack volume that is being demanded by skydivers around the world.
+Icarus World is proud to present the first of its kind, the new durable low volume Icarus World NANO!

 Click on Related Files tab above for further information.